uos3/telemetry-app/README.md

 * [Qt](https://www.qt.io)
 * [MySQL](https://www.mysql.com/)

+# Other Libraries Used

 * [cereal (1.2.2)](https://uscilab.github.io/cereal)
-	* The source code of cereal is already included in the repo, in `app/cereal`.
-Modifications have been made to it, which are described in `app/cerealmods.md`.
+	* For simplicity, the source code of cereal is included in the repo, in `app/cereal`.

 # Building